Hazel Eyes: Rarity, Genetics, & Eye Health – Unveiling the Truth

 • Hazel eyes?
 You’ve hit the jackpot of recessive genes and melanin distribution.

 But here’s where it gets relatable: even if you’ve got perfect vision today, Presbyopia (aka “old person eyes”) comes for us all eventually.
 That’s where procedures like PresbyLASIK Surgery or Advanced PRK Surgery come in.
-And hey, if you’re in Washington DC or nearby, our best Lasik surgeons at Liberty Laser Eye Center use Wavefront Analysis and Topography-Guided LASIK Surgery to customize treatments.
+And hey, if you’re in Washington DC or nearby, our Best Lasik surgeons at Liberty Laser Eye Center use Wavefront Analysis and Topography-Guided LASIK Surgery to customize treatments.
 Because why settle for generic when you can have bespoke?

 Hazel Eyes and Eye Health: More Than Just a Pretty Color